ArtemShkumat/AiGM/Documentation/Architecture.md

     `UpdateProcessor` parses JSON, calls `StorageService` to save changes (e.g., update NPC state, add item to player).
     Adds DM message to log via `StorageService`.
     Returns `ProcessedResult` (containing user-facing text) back up the chain.
-BackgroundJobService returns the final user-facing text.
+Hangfire completes the job and returns the final user-facing text.
-PresenterService returns user-facing text to the front-end.
+PresenterService polls and returns user-facing text to the front-end.

 4.2.
 Large Quest Generation Example
 User triggers "Get a job from the barkeep."
 (This might first be a standard NPC interaction).
 The NPC interaction response might contain hidden JSON indicating a quest should be created, processed by `UpdateProcessor`.
-`UpdateProcessor` (or similar logic) might then enqueue a *new* `PromptRequest` with `PromptType.CreateQuest`.
+`UpdateProcessor` (or similar logic) might then enqueue a *new* Hangfire job with `PromptType.CreateQuest`.
-PresenterService enqueues the "Create Quest" job via `BackgroundJobService`.
+PresenterService enqueues the "Create Quest" job via Hangfire.
-BackgroundJobService (Worker):
+HangfireJobsService (Worker):
-  Dequeues the `PromptRequest`.
+  Processes the `PromptRequest`.
   Calls `PromptService.BuildPromptAsync(request)` -> `CreateQuestPromptBuilder` selected.
   `CreateQuestPromptBuilder` builds the prompt for quest generation.
   Calls `AiService.GetCompletionAsync(prompt)` -> gets LLM response (expected to be JSON).